Little Vintage Baking

 Raspberry jam - store bought, good quality jam

 Raspberries - fresh, for decorating.
-Fresh mint, dried rose petals, and freeze dried raspberries are also great for decorating the tart.
+Fresh mint, dried rose petals, blossoms and freeze dried raspberries are also great for decorating the tart.

 Recipe Instructions

 1. Make the tart crust.
 Combine the dry ingredients in the bowl of a food processor.
 Process to blend.
+Add the butter and process until the mixture resembles coarse crumbs.
+Pulse in the yolk and cream until the mixture begins to form large clumps.
+Chill the dough.

-5. Roll out the dough to a 12" round, and place over a 9.5" tart pan.
+2. Roll out the dough to a 12" round, and place over a 9.5" tart pan.
 Fit the dough to the tart pan and remove the excess.
 Prick the crust with a fork.
 Refrigerate for 1 hour.

-1. Spread raspberry jam over the cooled crust.
+4. Spread raspberry jam over the cooled crust.

-3. Heat the heavy cream and salt until simmering, as the cream is just beginning to form small bubbles around the perimeter of the saucepan.
+1. Place the chopped chocolate and butter into a large bowl.
+Heat the heavy cream and salt until simmering, as the cream is just beginning to form small bubbles around the perimeter of the saucepan.

-4. Pour the cream over the chocolate and butter.
+2. Pour the cream over the chocolate and butter.
 Let sit for one minute.
 Whisk the cream and the chocolate until smooth and shiny.

-5. Pour the ganache over the raspberry jam and smooth out the top with an offset spatula.
+3. Pour the ganache over the raspberry jam and smooth out the top with an offset spatula.
 Refrigerate for 1 - 2 hours.

-6. Decorate the tart with fresh raspberries.
+4. Decorate the tart with fresh raspberries.
 Serve at room temperature or slightly chilled.

 Baking Tips